 The term "diversity" refers to valuing and benefiting from personal differences.
-These differences address many variables including race, religion, colour, gender, national origin, disability, sexual orientation, age and generational preferences, education, The Baldrige Criteria refer to the diversity of your workforce hiring and customer communities.
+These differences address many variables including race, religion, colour, gender, national origin, disability, sexual orientation, age and generational preferences, education, geographic origin, and skill characteristics, as well as differences in ideas, thinking, academic disciplines, and perspectives.

+The Baldrige Criteria refer to the diversity of your workforce hiring and customer communities.
 Capitalising on both provides enhanced opportunities for high performance; customer, workforce, and community satisfaction; and customer and workforce engagement.